Electroplating -- How It Works

 Because the object to be plated is negatively charged (by being connected to the negative pole of the battery and having electrons pumped to it), it attracts the positively charged Ni++ ions that are floating around in the solution.
 These Ni++ ions reach the object, and electrons flow from the object to the Ni++ ions.
 For each ion of Ni++, 2 electrons are required to neutralize its positive charge and "reduce" it to an atom of Ni0 metal.
 Thus, the amount of metal that deposits is directly proportional to the number of electrons that the battery provides.

 Note: This proportional relationship is a reflection of Faraday's Law of Electrolysis.
 If you are advanced enough in chemistry (a high school student), that you've heard terms like gram molecular weight, mole, valence and Avagadro's number, but it's all a hodgepodge to you instead of a cohesive whole, don't despair!
 Study Faraday's Law for a while, which says that 96,487 coulombs of electricity will deposit one gram equivalent weight of metal, and all of these disparate wacky terms will come together in a moment of enlightenment.

 Is this a little too advanced for your grade?
-Maybe What juice cleans pennies best?" would be a better project?
+Maybe What juice cleans pennies best? would be a better project for you?